Dancing at Bates.

 The Back to Bates Concert, as well as, the Short Term Show are concerts that include both course-based pieces and individual student initiatives.
 All are welcome as long as the pieces are well-rehearsed and you communicate with the organizers.
-If you are intrigued but want more info, please contact Carol Dilley at firstname.lastname@example.org or in Pettigrew 203.
+If you are intrigued but want more info, please contact Carol Dilley at email@example.com or find her in her office, Pettigrew 203.
 These concerts are an open call and really celebrates the diversity of dance styles that thrive at Bates.

 The Spring Dance Concert comes from our upper-level Dance Composition courses, 251 and 351 or 360, and senior thesis pieces.
 There are MANY opportunities in the Spring semester to be in student-made dance pieces.
 Each of the choreographers from the Comp classes have a cast of dancers for their piece whom they worked with throughout the semester.
 It is a big commitment to participate as a dancer in these choreographic research projects but this is where community happens.
 Keep your eye out for Open Dance Day, the first week of winter term, as this is the audition to participate in the spring concert.

 There are also a number of dance clubs at Bates.
 This year we expect to see clubs representing Ballroom, Bollywood, 2 B.E.A.T.S.
 (Hip-Hop), various cultural and popular dance forms around the world.
 The international club also presents dance performances, Sangai Asia, Sankofa, Mosaic and Africana create a themed show each year, and the Dance Club and Bates Arts Society are two umbrella arts groups that help to coordinate efforts and create opportunities.
 For more information about dance-related clubs on campus, click here.

 We look forward to having you join our dance community.

 Carol Dilley – Director of Dance, Chair of Dept of Theater and Dance email@example.com